SrPintado29/My_PiHole-DNS/README.md

 Otherwise, you can cofigure your Pi Hole as a recursive dns.
 This type of dns can be reached through the Unbound service intalled on your Raspbian system.
 This service allows you to put your Pi Hole as a locally cached dns on your private network, improving your privacy even more but reducing your connection speed.

-To launch the network script file, you must give it execution permissions: chmod +x
+To launch the network script file, you must give it execution permissions: chmod +x config_network_script